-A detailed annual review of the effectiveness of the Council's system of internal audit is undertaken every year and reported to the Governance Scrutiny Group.
-As mentioned at section 2.5, the Council maintains an adequate and effective framework for risk management, governance and internal control (with enhancements required), as recognised by the Head of Internal Audit.
+A detailed annual review of the effectiveness of the Council's system of internal control is undertaken every year and reported to the Governance Scrutiny Group.
+The Annual Report states positively 'Overall, we are able to provide Substantial Assurance that the risk and control arrangements at the Council should deliver the objectives and risk management aims of the organisation in the areas under review.
+There is only a small risk of failure or non-compliance.
+This is our highest level of assurance'.
+Last year the rating was 'moderate assurance' so this represents an improvement in the rating.
+To this end the Council maintains an adequate and effective framework for risk management, governance and internal control, as recognised by the Head of Internal Audit.